jrconway3/lt-maker/docs/source/guides/skill_item_tutorials/Conditional-Passives-III.md

-# 3. Conditional Passives II - Tomefaire, Axe Breaker and Wyrmbane
+# 3. Conditional Passives III - Tomefaire, Axe Breaker and Wyrmbane
 This guide is a follow up on **Conditional Passives I - Lucky Seven, Odd Rhythm, Wrath and Quick Burn**, and will cover other common elements used for conditions.

 By the end of it, you should be able to create the majority of the iconic passive skills in any Fire Emblem game.